atom-dispencer/CodenameTeabag/docs/index.md

 ### What is programming?
 It may seem like a silly question in a programming tutorial, but it's work asking!

-> To Program: Provide (a computer or other machine) with coded instructions for the automatic performance of a task.
+> To Program: Provide (a computer or other machine) with coded instructions for the automatic
+> performance of a task.
 (Oxford Languages)

 Or, in simpler terms, you tell a computer the steps it needs to do some helpful task.

-Computers are not smart - they're just very fast at executing simple instructions called "machine-code".
-Machine-code can only tell the tell the computer how to move data around inside itself and it's hard
+Computers are not smart - they're just very fast at executing simple instructions called "machine-code", Machine-code just tells the computer where to move data from and to inside itself, and it's hard to
-    to write because it's all binary (1's and 0's).
+    write because it's all binary, like so: `010101000100010101000001010000100100000101000111`.

-This is why we invented "programming languages" to make our lives easier.
+If that makes any sense to you, you're definitely some kind of demigod and certainly don't need me.

+If, on the other hand, you're a normal human being, a "programming language" may be helpful.
-A "programming language" gives humans an easier way to instruct the computer in its task.
+Programming languages give humans an easier way to instruct the computer in its task, and they come in
+    all shapes and sizes.
-Together, these instructions form a "program" which can be translated into machine-code that the computer
+Together, these instructions form a "program" which can be translated into the machine-code that the computer
-    understands.

-Think of it like baking a cake: a baker (programmer) writes a recipe (program) so that their friend (the computer) can bake a cake
-    (perform some useful task).
-If the baker's friend is very [pedantic](https://dictionary.cambridge.org/dictionary/english/pedantic)
-    (like a computer), they won't know how to follow the recipe if the baker makes a spelling error.

-In the same way, computers need the 'recipes' humans write to follow the rules of the programming
-    language that is being used.
+    so desperately craves.

 ### Why learn programming?

-Maybe you're leaning because you need it for your education or job.
+Maybe you're learning because you need it for your education or job.
 Perhaps you have some grand project you want to make - the game to end all games?
 Some people just want to try it out.
 All of these are valid reasons to want to learn.

 I learned because I wanted to
     [modify the game *Minecraft*](https://github.com/atom-dispencer/MagiksMostEvile/tree/1.7.10/)
     (I warn you, my old code is dreadful) but I kept going because it lets me make whatever I want.
-Given some time and commitment I create games, helpful tools for myself, or even a [computer inside
+Given some time and commitment I can create games, helpful tools for myself, or even a [computer inside
     a computer](https://github.com/atom-dispencer/iAtomSys).